The Publishers' Guide to Ad Revenue

 Performance-Based Ad Revenue

-Performance-based ad revenue only comes to publishers when they run an ad that triggers one of their users to complete an action of some kind.
-It might be downloading an app that was featured in the ad, filling out a form, clicking through to the advertiser’s site, or even making a purchase.
-In any case, you’re not getting paid for impressions — you’re getting paid for performance.
+Performance-based revenue only comes to publishers when they run an ad that triggers an action of some kind.
+For example, a user might download an app that was featured in the ad, fill out a form, click through to the advertiser’s site, or even buy something.
+In any case, you’re not getting paid for impressions — you’re getting paid for results.

 This kind of arrangement is particularly popular with in-app advertising.
 Most, but not all, ads in app-based games and similar apps are for other apps, and the primary goal is to have the publisher’s users download the advertised app.
 When they do so after seeing the ad, the publisher who ran the ad gets paid.